weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The Cauchy criterion for uniform convergence is as follows.

-7.8 Theorem The sequence of functions {f,}, defined on E, converges uniformly on E if and only if for every ¢ > 0 there exists an integer N such that m > N, n> N, x € E implies
+7.8 Theorem The sequence of functions {f,}, defined on E, converges uniformly on E if and only if for every c > 0 there exists an integer N such that m > N, n> N, x € E implies

 (13) [x)= fulX) | < &.